Information and advice for registered social workers, education and training providers, employers, students and people with temporary registration.

 We are working closely with the government, the Chief Social Workers, other regulators and employers on the concerns raised by social workers.
 We will stay close to this.
 In the meantime please follow government advice, and exercise the common sense and flexibility around visiting and meeting others that is such a marker of our profession.
 As the regulator, we do not work in isolation.
 We are urging all parts of the system we work in to address social workers' concerns and help to ensure their safety and wellbeing.

-GOV.UK is the official site for the latest information on the outbreak.
+GOV.UK is the official site for the latest information on COVID-19.
 The advice is updated regularly by the UK government and we continue to monitor it closely.

-We’ll update these page regularly with further guidance as soon as we are able to.
+We’ll continue to update this page with further guidance as soon as we are able to.